bkumaran/jenkins_parser/README.md

 Python 2.7.10

 ## Running the script
-if you want to print only the failed tests
+if you want to print only the failed tests, by default it will print only the failed tests.
 ```
 python jenkins_log_parser.py http://qa.sc.couchbase.com/job/test_suite_executor/13090/consoleText
 ```

-if you want to print all the tests
+if you want to print all the tests.
 ```
 python jenkins_log_parser.py http://qa.sc.couchbase.com/job/test_suite_executor/13090/consoleText all
 ```